[Home ] [Archive] [ فارسی ]

 Development of an AI-Based Predictive Model for Assessing Genetic Vulnerability to Marine Toxins in Seafarers and Divers

-Salimeh Khanamani Falahati-pour , Amirreza Ghasemloo , Somayyeh Karami-Mohajeri , Zohreh Oghabian , Soudeh Khanamani Falahati-pour , Motahareh Soltani *
+Sakineh Khanamani Falahatipour , Salimeh Khanamani Falahati-pour , Amirreza Ghasemloo , Somayyeh Karami-Mohajer , Zohreh Oghabian , Soudeh Khanamani Falahati-pour , Motahareh Soltani *

 Pistachio Health Research Center, Rafsanjan University of Medical Sciences, Rafsanjan, Iran , motahareh.soltani@gmail.com

-Methods: The proposed framework is built upon three core components: 1) individual genetic data (SNP profiles in toxin metabolism-related genes), 2) environmental data collected from marine sensors and satellite imagery (including concentrations of algal toxins such as ciguatoxin, saxitoxin, and domoic acid, water quality, and temperature), and 3) toxin knowledge bases such as ToxCast and T3DB.
-Three candidate algorithmic categories -deep neural networks, random forests, and support vector machines (SVM)- are considered for risk modeling.
-The model evaluation protocol follows training/validation/test data splitting with cross-validation, and performance metrics including accuracy, precision, recall, and F1-score (with AUC reported if applicable) are defined.
-Final model selection will be based on a comparison of these metrics.
-The geographical scope for field data collection encompasses shipping routes and diving operations in the Persian Gulf and the Gulf of Oman.
+Methods: The framework integrates: (1) genetic data from seafarers/divers (SNP profiles in toxin-metabolism genes), (2) environmental measurements from marine sensors and satellite imagery (e.g., ciguatoxin/saxitoxin/ domoic-acid levels, water quality, temperature), and (3) toxin knowledge bases such as ToxCast and T3DB.
+Three model families -deep neural networks, random forests, and support vector machines- are considered.
+Evaluation follows train/validation/test splits with cross-validation; performance metrics include accuracy, precision, recall, and F1-score (AUC may be reported for binary setups).
+Target geographical scope for field data is the Persian Gulf and the Sea of Oman.

-Conclusion: This framework provides a clear pathway for implementing and evaluating a personalized risk prediction system, demonstrating its potential to enhance occupational health, reduce high-risk exposures, and support remote clinical decision-making.
-Empirical validation with real-world data and reporting of quantitative performance metrics represent the next phase of this research.
+Conclusion: The proposed framework delineates a pragmatic path to implement and evaluate a personalized risk-prediction system, with potential to enhance occupational health, reduce hazardous exposures, and support remote clinical decisions.
+Empirical validation with real-world cohorts and formal reporting of quantitative metrics constitute the next research step.

 Keywords: Genetic predisposition to disease, Marine toxins, Artificial intelligence, Seafarers, Health prediction